Table of Contents

 Ukraine: The Breadbasket and the Iron Curtain

-Ukraine’s fertile black soil made it a critical source of grain and foodstuffs for both the Russian Empire and the Soviet Union.
-Beyond agriculture, the Donbas basin held vast coal reserves, while the Kryvyi Rih region was rich in iron ore.
-Germany’s Operation Barbarossa explicitly targeted Ukraine to capture these resources and starve the Soviet population.
-The brutal struggle for control of this territory consumed millions of lives and ultimately failed due to Soviet resilience and scorched-earth tactics.
+Ukraine’s fertile black soil made it a critical source of grain and foodstuffs for both the Russian Empire and the Soviet Union, earning it the moniker "the breadbasket of Europe."
+Beyond agriculture, the Donbas basin held vast coal reserves, while the Kryvyi Rih region was rich in iron ore—both essential for heavy industry and military production.

 For further reading on Eastern Front resource battles, see the Operation Barbarossa entry and the Dnipro region resource history.